Specialist lectures, presentations and discussion panels encourage exchange and provide opportunities for personal encounters.

 Women in Lighting is both a platform and a movement: it builds community, amplifies diverse voices and supports a more inclusive and representative future for the lighting industry.
 Today, the initiative spans 80 countries worldwide.

 On International Women’s Day, the WIL community comes together to listen to women working across a wide range of professions within lighting.
 The event will take place on 8 March from 2:00 pm to 4:00 pm, concluding with a networking session.
-Speakers include Sally Storey (UK), Erika Baffiko (Italy), Daphne Delbeke (Belgium), Clara Daguin (France) and Lisa Ishii (France).
+Speakers include Sally Storey (UK), Erika Baffico (Italy), Daphne Delbeke (Belgium), Clara Daguin (France) and Lisa Ishii (France).

 The session will be moderated by Sabine de Schutter, WIL Ambassador for the project in Germany.
 The initiative is supported by formalinghting and Archifos.